Nax/WotL-AjoraEdition/README.md

-# WotL-AjoraEdition
+# WotL : Ajora Edition

-A vanilla modpack for Final Fantasy Tactics: the War of the Lions
+A modpack for Final Fantasy Tactics : The War of the Lions.